 High resolution acquisition of detailed surfaces with lens-shifted structured light

 We present a novel 3D geometry acquisition technique at high resolution based on structured light reconstruction with a low-cost projector-camera system.
-Using a 1D mechanical lens-shifter extension in the projector light path, the projected pattern is shifted in subpixel scale steps with a granularity of up to 2048 steps per projected pixel, which opens up novel possibilities in depth accuracy and smoothness for the acquired geometry.
-Combining the mechanical lens-shifter extension with a multiple phase shifting technique yields a measuring range of 120×80 mm while at the same time providing a high depth resolution of better than 100µm.
-Reaching beyond depth resolutions achieved by conventional structured light scanning approaches with projector-camera systems, depth layering effects inherent to conventional techniques are fully avoided.
-Relying on low-cost consumer products only, we reach an area resolution of down to 55µm (limited by the camera).
-We see two main benefits.
-First, our acquisition setup can reconstruct finest details of small cultural heritage objects such as antique coins and thus digitally preserve them in appropriate precision.
-Second, our accurate height fields are a viable input to physically based rendering in combination with measured material BRDFs to reproduce compelling spatially varying, material-specific effects.
+Using a 1D mechanical lens-shifter extension in the projector light path, the projected pattern is shifted in fine steps at sub-pixel scale with a granularity of down to 2048 steps per projected pixel, which opens up novel possibilities in depth accuracy and smoothness for the acquired geometry.
+Combining the mechanical lens-shifter extension with a multiple phase shifting technique yields a measuring range of 120x80 mm while at the same time providing a high depth resolution of better than 100 micron.
+Reaching far beyond depth resolutions achieved by conventional structured light scanning approaches with projector-camera systems, depth layering effects inherent to conventional techniques are fully avoided.
+Relying on low-cost consumer products only, we reach an area resolution of down to 55 micron (limited by the camera).
+We see two fields of benefit.
+Firstly, our acquisition setup can reconstruct finest details of small Cultural Heritage objects such as antique coins and thus digitally preserve them in appropriate precision.
+Secondly, our accurate height fields can be viable input to physically based rendering in combination with measured material BRDFs to reproduce compelling spatially varying, material-specific effects.